Visa policy of Nepal

 Freedom of movement

 Indian citizens do not require a visa to enter Nepal.
-They may reside in the country permanently as Article 7 of the 1950 Indo-Nepal Treaty of Peace and Friendship allows free movement of people between the 2 countries on a reciprocal basis.
+They may reside in the country permanently, as Article 7 of the 1950 Indo-Nepal Treaty of Peace and Friendship allows free movement of people between the two countries on a reciprocal basis.
 Indian citizens may use either an Indian passport or a Voter ID card with photo to enter Nepal from India.[1]

 Foreign citizens may obtain an visa on arrival which is good for multiple entries and allows visitor to stay for no more than 15, 30 or 90 days.[2]
-In addition, Foreign citizens may obtain for an visa through kiosks at the airport.
+In addition, foreign citizens may obtain an visa using a kiosk at the airport.
+Costs (in US dollars) as of May 2026[update] are:

-Holders of temporary passports are not eligible unless they have a temporary passport issued by any European Union member state.[3]
+Holders of temporary passports are not eligible unless they have a temporary passport issued by a European Union member state.[4]

 Visa on arrival is available at:[5]